Updated on 4/20/19 to include a few new flavor varieties!

 - Vanilla Creme: Add 3-4 teaspoons of vanilla extract to the base dough and mix well.
 Go to Step 2.

 The flavor variations are endless and you can try your own with different flavorings and substitutions.
+You could even combine a couple of the ones above to make some unique creations of your own.
 You could add chopped nuts, fruits, candies, or mini chips to the base dough as well as different flavorings and spices to make these unique.
 You could also add a little bit of food coloring, if desired, to help identify the different flavors.

 Do you have any other flavors that you have tried?
 If so, let me know in the comments and we can add them to the recipe.